 The figure part

 I've worked figuratively a great deal and I feel I understand its use, construction, meaning and roots in tradition and classicism.
 I am fortunate enough that there is no longer the need for the slavish accuracy in realistic rendering and that the practice of making statuary is not a fashionable one; lucky that we now have the wealth and abundance of other ways of working with the figure.
-It is now no longer necessary to obsess over perfect body proportions, hyper-realism, or even to follow realistic but not body beautiful.
+It is now no longer necessary to obsess over perfect body proportions, hyper-realism, or even to follow realistic (but not) body beautiful.
 A suggestion of the body, a fragment or body part is sufficient for us to read 'man/woman' and this shorthand has allowed so may new approaches without resorting to abstraction and formalism, installation and immersion or even shock and abject.
 If it has 'all been done before' where does that leave someone with a sensitivity for the human form?
 How do I contribute to the language of art and to the 'human experience'?

 I've come to the realisation that to do that, the figure needs to be 'messed with'.
 First get the figure in there - make it well, make it good, make it worth while.
 It is important that it is relatable and recognisable and accurate enough not to distract (unless that is your thing and proportion is what you are stretching).

 Once you have the body, live with it!: see what it's made of - material is of the vital importance here because whatever you made it from speaks volume about the object, before you've even recognised that it is a person you are looking at.
 Make careful, judicious, educated choices here as it will bite you later.
 Innovation is key: there are plenty of traditional things you can use to make a figure (plaster, clay, bronze, to name a few), there are also natural materials (wood, stone ...).
-I'm not averse to using those but what I enjoy most of all is finding a substance/material that has an entirely different purpose and then working with it until it becomes removed from the original use; until it is sufficiently altered that you recognise it is there but no longer read it as a piece of clingfilm, twig, mud, straw or kindling.
+I'm not averse to using those but what I enjoy most of all is finding a substance/material that has an entirely different purpose and then working with it until it becomes removed from the original use; until it is sufficiently altered that you recognise it is there but that you no longer read it as a piece of clingfilm, twig, mud, straw or kindling.

 I keep what I've made around for a long time, allowing it to develop, breathe, evolve and relax.
 The more life it has the more meaning it gathers along the way.
 This is where the resolution comes.
 The trick is not to be precious about it and allow damage, chaos of building up and stripping down until you are so familiar with it that it takes on a personality.